Mtsoukis/Mtsoukis/README.md

 Hi, I'm Marios.

-This is my GitHub where I share projects, notes and works in progress.
-They will be mostly in Trade, Political Economy, Economic History, IO, Macroeconomics, and Computational Methods.
+This is my GitHub where I share projects, notes, thoughts and works in progress.

 **I am currently working on:**
 Replicating the model from "Trade and Domestic Distortions: The Case of Informality" in Julia.

-**Book I last read:**
+**Favourite Book:**
-Triumph of the City by Ed Glaeser
+The 39 Steps by Buchan

 **Book I am now reading:**
-(e.g., Metropolis by Ben Wilson)
+Nature's Metropolis by Cronon

-**Song I am currently listening to a lot:**
+**Favourite TV Show:**
-(e.g., add your favorite track)
+Arrested Development

 **Something I am curious about now:**
-Historical hypotheses
+Historical hypotheses that can be tested with economic toolbox

 **Something I enjoyed over last month:**
 Watching Fluminense vs Ulsan